zsoltmester/saturn/README.md

 #### Features

-- The sources label's providers name text should be more strong
 - Cache (news, pictures, videos, other media...)
 - Support refresh on the feed screen (swipe to refresh + button)
 - Support loading more news on the news screen